sarathsajan/quiztion-questions/README.txt

     c.
 WChess
     d.
 Stockfish

 02. This Indian music label started its operation in 1983 by selling pirated copies of songs.
-Their YouTube channel overtook Pewdiepie as the most subscribed Youtube channel.
-Which is this private company that trades under the name T-Series?
+Recently their YouTube channel overtook PewDiePie as the most subscribed Youtube channel.
+Which is this private company otherwise popularly known as T-Series?
     a.
 Saregama India Ltd
     b.
 Zee Entertainment Enterprises Ltd
     >> c.
 Super Cassettes Industries Pvt Ltd
     d.
 Satyam Audios

-03. elonmusk
+03. Which among the following company is not related to Elon Musk?
+    >> a.
+Rocket Lab
+    b.
+The Boring Company
+    c.
+Neuralink Corporation
+    d.
+Zip2

 04. In the Realm of Estates(Social Hierarchy of Power), what is considered as the Fifth Estate?
     a.
 Clergy
     b.
 Commoners